Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Overview of the Challenge

 \subsection{Significance of the Challenge}

-\begin{itemize} \item The aim of the challenge is to provide an opportunity for the development, testing, and evaluation of AI models for automatic classification of abnormalities captured in VCE video frames. \item This challenge consists of distinct training, validation, and test datasets for training, internal validation, and external validation purposes. \item It promotes the development of vendor-independent and generalized AI-based models for an automatic abnormality classification pipeline with 10 class labels, namely: angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal. \end{itemize}
+\begin{itemize} \item The aim of the challenge was to provide an opportunity for the development, testing, and evaluation of AI models for automatic classification of abnormalities captured in VCE video frames. \item This challenge consisted of distinct training, validation, and test datasets for training, internal validation, and external validation purposes. \item It promoted the development of vendor-independent and generalized AI-based models for an automatic abnormality classification pipeline with 10 class labels, namely: angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal. \end{itemize}